CompVis/stable-diffusion/README.md

   --seed SEED           the seed (for reproducible sampling)
 ```

-- To achieve this, the stable diffusion model is fragmented into four parts which are sent to the GPU one at a time, only when needed.
-After the calculation is done, they are deleted from the GPU memory.
+- To achieve this, the stable diffusion model is fragmented into four parts which are sent to the GPU only when needed.
+After the calculation is done, they are moved back to the CPU.
 This allows us to run a bigger model on a lower VRAM.

-- The only drawback is higher inference time (70 seconds per image for 50 ddim_steps on a 6Gb RTX 2060) which is still an order of magnitude faster than inference on CPU.
+- The only drawback is higher inference time (40 seconds per image for 50 ddim_steps on a 6Gb RTX 2060) which is still an order of magnitude faster than inference on CPU.

 # Stable Diffusion